-Based on its current cash resources and commitments, the Company believes it will be able to maintain its current planned development activities and the corresponding level of expenditures for at least 12 months, although no assurance can be given that it will not need additional funds prior to such time.
+Based on its current cash resources and commitments, the Company believes it will be able to maintain its current planned development activities and the corresponding level of expenditures for at least 12 months from the date of approval of the March 31, 2018 financial statements, although no assurance can be given that it will not need additional funds prior to such time.
 If there are unexpected increases in general and administrative expenses or research and development expenses, the Company may need to seek additional financing.